Sempreteamo/iAPF/README.md

 # iAPF algorithm

 The iAPF algorithm is based on the essay: The Iterated Auxiliary Particle Filter (2017).
+The main algorithm is iapf.R.